Treatments & Side Effects

 Optic neuritis usually improves slowly over months.
 Patients taking ethambutol should have baseline eye tests performed before starting the medication and should contact their physician promptly if symptoms of blurry vision or other eye problems occur.
 Less frequently, patients experience gastrointestinal upset, skin rash or irritations, fever, and muscle aches.

 Azithromycin is an alternative macrolide drug to clarithromycin taken in pill form.
 Some patients who can’t tolerate clarithromycin may be able to take azithromycin.
-Side effects may include diarrhea and gastrointestinal upset, hearing loss and tinnitus.
+However, this drug can cause abnormal changes in the electrical activity of the heart that may lead to a dangerous irregular heart rhythm.
+Patients at particular risk for developing this condition include those with known risk factors such as existing QT interval prolongation, low blood levels of potassium or magnesium, a slower than normal heart rate, or use of certain drugs used to treat abnormal heart rhythms, or arrhythmias.
+Patients should be evaluated for these conditions prior to starting azithromycin and speak with their doctor about having regular EKGs if taking it.
+Other side effects may include diarrhea and gastrointestinal upset, hearing loss and tinnitus.
 These are generally reversible when the drug is stopped or with lower drug doses.

 Clarithromycin is a macrolide drug that is well absorbed in pill form.
 The most common side effects are metallic or bitter taste, loss of appetite, nausea, vomiting, and diarrhea.
 Abnormalities in liver enzymes may also occur, usually in patients on higher dosages.